Steve Daines: Political positions

-Daines is considered politically conservative.
-The American Conservative Union's Center for Legislative Accountability gives him a lifetime rating of 84.79.
-The politically liberal Americans for Democratic Action gave him a score of 5% for 2019.

 Abortion

 Daines opposes legalized abortion except to protect the life of the mother.

 Budget and taxes

 Daines introduced his first bill, the Balanced Budget Accountability Act in February 2013.
 The bill would have required members of Congress to pass a budget that would balance in 10 years or have their pay terminated.
 Daines supported the No Budget, No Pay Act of 2013, which would put members of Congress's salaries in an escrow account unless they passed a budget by April 15, 2013.

 Daines has opposed an internet sales tax, which would allow states to collect taxes on online sales.
 He has called legislation to provide the authority "a job-killing tax hike that hurts American small businesses".

 Support for Donald Trump

 According to the Helena Independent Record, Daines had by 2020 "aggressively tied himself to Trump, both backing and defending the president over the last three years".
 During Trump's presidency, Daines voted with Trump's stated public policy positions 86% of the time.

 Daines was supportive of Trump's response to the COVID-19 pandemic.

 In June 2020, amid protests against racism and police brutality in the wake of the murder of George Floyd, Daines defended Trump's decision to disperse protestors with a chemical irritant so that he could stage a photo op in front of St. John's Church, saying he was "grateful for the president's leadership".

 In October 2020, during the lead-up to his reelection bid, Daines began to shift his rhetoric about Trump.

 On January 2, 2021, Daines joined 11 other Republican senators in an attempt to overturn the presidential election results in Arizona and Pennsylvania.
 Trump and his allies made false claims of fraud in the election.
 Daines later withdrew his objection to counting the two states' electoral votes.

 On May 28, 2021, Daines voted against creating an independent commission to investigate the 2021 United States Capitol attack.